open-contracting/standard/docs/guidance/map/beneficial_ownership.md

 *   In the package metadata, the `extensions` array includes the beneficial owners extension.
 *   In the `parties` array:
     *   `beneficialOwners.name` is set to the name of the beneficial owner
-    *   `beneficialOwners.nationality` is set to the ISO 2-digit country code for the nationality of the beneficial owner
+    *   `beneficialOwners.nationality` is set to the country code for the nationality of the beneficial owner

 ```{jsoninclude} ../../examples/beneficial_ownership/beneficial_owners_extension.json
 :jsonpointer: